AdobeDocs/experience-manager-xml-documentation-learn.en/help/tutorials/content-architecture/create-global-keys.md

 ```

-**Step 3**
-Use the keys to refer to any of the variables defined in the global key map.
+## Step 3: Use the keys to refer to the variables defined in the global key map

-+ Edit the topic and add the key value using the keyref.
++ Edit the topic and add the key value using the [!UICONTROL keyref].
 + As shown in screenshot, a small window will appear from where keywords can be chosen.
 This will show when you add the “keyword” element.
 ![Insert Element](assets/insert_element.png)
 ![Key Ref](assets/key_ref.png)